flofriday/pixelFlow/README.md

 - [License](#license)

 ## Quick Start
-Currently there is a [release](https://github.com/flofriday/pixelFlow/releases) for Windows users.
+Currently, there is a [release](https://github.com/flofriday/pixelFlow/releases) for Windows users.
 Other platforms will come soon.

 **You must also download the Arduino folder from the release when you want to control the hardware!**